-On the basis of the capability of the plant cell to divide; there are two categories under which plant tissue falls: meristematic tissue and permanent (non-meristematic) tissue.
+On the basis of the capability of the plant cell to divide, there are two categories under which plant tissue falls: meristematic tissue and permanent (non-meristematic) tissue.

 These are small, cuboidal and tightly packed cells that keep on growing and thus forming new cells.
 Such cells have the potential to divide and redivide.
-Such cells are present in the growing part of the plant, that helps in differentiating, enlarging and expanding of the different types of tissues and thus benefits the plant in growth.
+Such cells are present in the growing part of the plant, which helps in differentiating, enlarging and expanding the different types of tissues and thus benefits the plant in growth.
 The cells of the meristematic tissues lack vacuoles as vacuoles prevent quick cell division and give rigidity to the cell.

 On the basis of regions of growth of the plants, meristematic tissues are of three types: Apical meristems, lateral meristems, and intercalary meristems.